amassivek/amassivek.github.io/sigprop.md

 https://www.cs.toronto.edu/~hinton/FFA13.pdf

 ### Add your work
 Contact me or submit a pull request to add a paragraph and slide on your work.
+The content is at your discretion.
+I may provide minor edits (e.g. grammar and positioning).

 ## Reading Material